-A valid South Dade Technical College Identification Badge (ID) must be worn visibly at all times by all students.
-Student ID badges are obtained by paying \$5.00 fee at the time of registration.
-A replacement ID badge is \$5.00 and may be obtained in the registration office.
+A valid South Dade Technical College Identification Badge (ID) must be always worn visibly by all students.
+Student ID badges are obtained by paying a \$5.00 fee at the time of registration.
+A replacement ID badge is \$5.00 and may be obtained at the registration office.